In the Spotlight

 Managing kidney health through your diet

 Chronic kidney disease impacts 1 in 7 people in the United States.
 About a third of people with diabetes are also at risk of developing it.
 With chronic kidney disease, your kidneys slowly lose their ability to keep your body functions balanced well enough.
-There’s no cure and the damage that occurs is not reversible, but it’s possible to live a long life with a treatment plan.
+There’s no cure, and the damage is not reversible, but it’s possible to live a long life with a treatment plan.

 Learn about why protecting your kidneys is essential, how your diet can help, and how to monitor your kidney health.